14 min read

 After sunset, leave Arafah and head towards Muzdalifah, an open plain between Mina and Arafah for worship.
 Upon reaching Muzdalifah, perform the Maghrib and ‘Isha Salah together, shortening the ‘Isha Salah to two Rakat.

-Abdullah ibn Umar (RA) narrates the Prophet (PBUH) offered both prayers at Muzdalifah without any optional prayers between them.
+Abdullah ibn Umar (RA) narrates that the Prophet (PBUH) offered both prayers at Muzdalifah without any optional prayers between them.
 After completing the prayers, you may choose to rest or worship, as the Prophet (PBUH) slept before Fajr.

 Rest is important at Muzdalifah, as you will have a long day ahead.
 Avoid exhausting yourself unnecessarily before the next phase.
 During your stay at Muzdalifah, you can collect pebbles for Rami (stoning the devil) over the next three days.